cactos/cactos.github.io/_docs/09_installation-of-cactosim.md

 [Doc9_1]: {{ base_path }}/assets/images/Doc9_1.png "CactoSim Installation"

-![alt text][Doc9_1] CactoSim is an Eclipse feature which is integrated with the Palladio and SimuLizar simulation frameworks.
-During the tool installation all of the core components are fetched automatically from the respective locations.
+CactoSim is an Eclipse feature which is integrated with the Palladio and SimuLizar simulation frameworks.
+During the tool installation all of the core components are fetched automatically from the respective locations.![alt text][Doc9_1]

 The installation steps should be performed in this order: